| Title: | Compute Global Sensitivity Analysis Indices Using Optimal Transport |

 the regularization parameter but slower to converge.
 The option

-solver should be defined with the argument solver_optns
+solver should be defined with the argument solver_optns.
+See the next

 section for more information.